MicrosoftDocs/Viva/Viva/glint/setup/export-user-roles.md

 ---
-title: Export Viva Glint User Roles
+title: Export User Roles from the People feature
-description: Admins can export lists of members associated with specific roles and attributes from the User Roles or the People section on their admin dashboard. ms.author: SarahBerg
+description: Admins can export lists of members associated with specific roles and attributes from the User Roles or the People section on their admin dashboard. ms.author: JudithWeiner
-author: SarahAnneBerg
+author: JudyWeiner
-manager: elizapo
+manager: MelissaBarry
 audience: admin
 f1.keywords: NOCSH
-keywords: export default roles, ms.collection:
+keywords: export default roles, People page export function ms.collection:
  - m365initiative-viva
  - selfserve